Joseph ‘Jo Jo’ Henry Wallace, 1925-2025: ‘I was Chuck Berry and Little Richard and Jo Jo rolled up in one’

 ‘View That Holy City,’ The Sensational Nightingales (1957)

-During the Nightingales’ prime, Jo Jo told Nations he and Cheeks developed great camaraderie and communication that paid off in live performances.
+During the Nightingales’ prime, Jo Jo and Cheeks developed great camaraderie and communication that paid off both in the studio and in live performances.
 “As time went by, June Cheeks and I became pretty close,” Jo Jo told Nations.
 “We were a great team.
 I don’t know how I came to get one but I managed to pick up a fifty foot extension cord to run from my guitar to the amp.
 Our mike setup was such that three singers stood around a mike at center stage while June and I stood off to the left and right sides.
 During our act, as the trio kept tight harmony.
 June Cheeks would creep down the left aisle screaming and preaching and carrying on while I danced (I had all Chuck Berry’s moves down before he ever used them) down the right aisle playing my guitar.
-Church folk called me ‘The Gospel Chuck Berry’ and as chance would have it, I even looked a lot like him, especially when I had my hair teased up in anpompadour.
+Church folk called me ‘The Gospel Chuck Berry’ and as chance would have it, I even looked a lot like him, especially when I had my hair teased up in a pompadour.
 We created a lot of excitement with this act.”

 ‘Morning Train,’ The Sensational Nightingales, with Julius Cheeks, songwriter and lead vocalist